- What is a mobile health application and how are health APIs used in it?

 Cons of Apple’s HealthKit

 It is designed exclusively for Apple devices.
-There are no unified APIs compatible with other devices.
+There is no unified APIs compatible with other devices.
 To get valid data, developers have to work with every single API individually.

 |Google Fit||Samsung Health||Apple Health|